IBM-Cloud/BigInsights-on-Apache-Hadoop/examples/SparkMessageHubScala/README.md

 - Able to read code written in a high level language such as [Groovy](http://www.groovy-lang.org/)
 - Familiar with the [Gradle](https://gradle.org/) build tool
 - Familiar with Spark concepts such as spark streaming
+- Familiar with MessageHub (Kafka)

 ## Example Requirements

 - You meet the [pre-requisites](../../README.md#pre-requisites) in the top level [README](../../README.md)
 - You have performed the [setup instructions](../../README.md#setup-instructions) in the top level [README](../../README.md)
+- You have setup an instance of MessageHub
 - If you want to use the python script for sending messages to kafka, you must have:
   - Python 3.x installed
   - kafka-python library installed (`pip install kafka-python`)